foolofatook1/resilience-repository/README.md

 TODO:
 =====

-- center text in sticky notes [x]
+- Fix 'About' sticky note positioning and center text better for all sticky notes. [ ]
-- Make mobile compat as well! [ ]
+- !!!Make mobile compat as well!!! <-- Still of on mobile. [ ]
 - make sticky notes change color on hover [x]
 - stylize text: nunito sans, make gray in resilience repository [x]
 - Add: "Click anywhere on the window to add to the flock." under the sticky notes. [x]